 It is a popular model among software development teams but can be applied to any project consisting of several versions or stages.

 In this article, we’ll dive deeper into Scrum project management and see how it can help you improve efficiency.

 Scrum is based on frequent collaboration, short development cycles, and extensive teamwork.

 It builds on the iterative approach of Agile project management, allowing product teams to ship complex projects and features much faster and with greater collaboration with the end customer.

-Scrum’s foundations stand on daily scrum meetings led by a scrum master and development sprints no longer than four weeks (usually 1-2 weeks).
+Scrum’s foundations stand on daily meetings led by a Scrum master and development sprints no longer than four weeks (usually 1-2 weeks).

 It provides tools and practices on top of the standard Agile project management principles that follow the “do, check, and adapt” principle, which is more of an empirical process.
 This process ensures optimum productivity and results in greater control over any risks during the project life cycle.

 Scrum is such a popular framework that many people use the term synonymously with Agile and believe that Agile and Scrum are the same thing.

 However, there’s a slight difference between the two.